 An ideal Practice Management software does not leave this to chance.
 Once you check in the first appointment for a patient who has multiple appointments, the remaining appointments are also automatically checked in.
 It does not leave the scope of a human error and ensures your front desk is not made busy with tasks that could be well left automated.

 The last and perhaps the most important issue when managing your waiting room is the wait time itself.

 Even though your appointments are scheduled for a specific time period, you can never guarantee that it gets over within that time period.
 Thus a single appointment extending beyond the specified time would automatically delay the next appointment and the next.
 Hence it is very important to know who has been waiting and for how long.
-Having a system in place which tells you exactly this goes a long way in avoiding any escalation and attend to such a patient who has been waiting for a long time.
+Having a system in place which tells you exactly this, goes a long way in avoiding any escalation and attending to such a patient who has been waiting for a long time.
 This way the patient does not feel forgotten or less valued.

-A smart system does that by highlighting those appointment where the patient has waited beyond a threshold as specified by the clinic.
-It gives the front a desk a chance to acknowledge such a wait, prioritize them, reschedule things, – do something proactively as opposed to making the the patient feel, the clinic is indifferent to his time, and to his wait.
+A smart system does that by highlighting those appointments where the patient has waited beyond a threshold as specified by the clinic.
+It gives the front desk a chance to acknowledge such a wait, prioritize them, reschedule things, – do something proactively as opposed to making the patient feel, that the clinic is indifferent to his time, and to his wait.
 Before the situation gets out of hand, you can do something about it, and a smart system will help you identify this amidst the rigours of running a busy practice.